 - Interest payable – The interest amount to be paid to the lenders on the money owned, generally to the banks.

-- Customer deposits – The deposits made by the customer for the utilization of the goods or services.
+- Customer deposits – The deposits made by the customer for the utilization of the goods or services;

 - Bank Account overdrafts – These are the facilities given normally by a bank to their customers to use the excess credit when they don’t have sufficient funds.

 - Current Maturities – This is the part of long term debtTerm DebtLong-term debt is the debt taken by the company that gets due or is payable after one year on the date of the balance sheet.
 It is recorded on the liabilities side of the company's balance sheet as the non-current liability. that is going to mature and due within the next twelve months.

-#2 – Non-Current Liabilities Accounting
+#2 – Non-Current Liabilities

 List of Non-Current Liabilities in Accounting